Ria is an avid writer who is currently teaching English in southwest Japan. She loves helping new teachers and expats get settled in.

 Use Local Government Resources

-Tokyo isn't the only city that makes sure to look after its foreigners.
+Tokyo isn't the only city that looks after its foreigners.
 Most, if not all, prefectures and major cities will have some kind of English-language information for foreign residents and tourists.
-For example, Osaka has FAQs and living guides available in multiple languages, in addition to a phone help line for English speakers.
+For example, Osaka has FAQs and living guides available in multiple languages and a phone helpline for English speakers.

 Be Ready to Apologize to Smooth Things Over